 Hello.
 Welcome to my website.
-As a children’s rights lawyer turned writer, I’m hoping that this site will be an informative mix of writing, law and anything else remotely connected to both of those things.
+As a writer and children’s rights lawyer, I’m hoping that this site will be a mix of writing, law and anything else remotely connected to both of those things.
 Thanks for taking a look.

-The Who Cares Trust – I’m really looking forward to providing a legal Q and A slot to young people in care via this brilliant charity.
-For details of its work click here
+THE WHO CARES TRUST – Providing a legal Q and A to young people in care via this brilliant charity.
+For details click here

 ‘An inspiring story of how one young person can make a difference.
 A very good book which will not only greatly increase awareness of human rights and legal issues but will bring a tear to your eye.’
 Cherie Booth QC.